Criteria Cognitive Aptitude Test Preparation (CCAT)

 The Criteria Cognitive Aptitude Test (CCAT) measures the candidate's ability to solve problems and think critically.
+It's one of the most popular cognitive assessment tests there are, and is particularly popular in the US.
 It has 50 questions and takes 15 minutes to complete.
 Therefore, the questions are quickly answered and many candidates finish all the questions before the time limit.
 This is a pre-employment test and is commonly given to candidates applying for a vast range of positions.

 CCAT test outline

 The important thing to remember about CCAT tests used for employment selection is that they contain many different question styles.
-They usually allow for calculators.
+They usually do not permit calculators, so the mathematical calculations you must work out should not be too complex.
 The typical questions styles include but are not limited to: